PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 -ss <span class="altArg"><br />or --single-sample</span>
 : Generate 1 VCF file per sample.

--0 <span class="altArg"><br />or --missing-to-ref</span>
+--absent-to-ref
+: This option will add absent PGx positions into the output as homozygous reference.
+  * This **SHOULD ONLY BE USED** if you are sure your data is reference at the absent positions instead of unreadable/uncallable.
+  * Running PharmCAT with positions as absent vs reference can lead to different results.

+--unspecified-to-ref
-: This option will add missing PGx positions to the output.
-Missing PGx positions are those whose genotypes are all missing "./." in every single sample.
+: This option will convert unspecified PGx position to homozygous reference.
+Unspecified PGx positions are those whose genotypes are unspecified "./." in every single sample.
-  * This option will not convert "./." to "0/0" if any other sample has non-missing genotype at this position as these missing calls are likely missing for good reasons.
+  * This option will not convert "./." to "0/0" when there is a specified genotype at a PGx position as these `./.` calls are likely left unspecified for good reasons.
-  * This **SHOULD ONLY BE USED** if you are sure your data is reference at the missing positions instead of unreadable/uncallable at those positions.
-Running PharmCAT with positions as missing vs reference can lead to different results.
+  * Running PharmCAT with positions as unspecified vs reference can lead to different results.

 -c <span class="altArg"><br />or --concurrent-mode</span>
 : Enable concurrent mode.
 This defaults to using one less than the number of CPU cores available.